internetarchive/wayback-diff/README.md

 Example request: http://localhost:3000/diff/20170223193029/20171212125810/archive.org

 # Running as a React app
 You must render a DiffContainer component.
-It receives one prop.
-The fetchCallback which is a callback function that will be used to fetch the snapshots available from the CDX server.

-- If null is passed as the fetchCallback prop a default fallback method is going to be used instead.

-- The callback function should return a fetch Promise.
+It can receive up to seven props.
+See props for more info.

 In the **index.js** file the following code should be included: